LEGALLY REVIEWED BY:

 Contact Us to Speak With an Orange County Brain Injuries Lawyer Today

 Callahan & Blaine has recovered millions of dollars for clients who have suffered traumatic brain injuries (TBI) due to the negligence of other parties.
+We have extensive experience representing traumatic brain injury victims in Orange County.
 Our successes include a $28 million settlement for a man who suffered a brain injury in a trucking accident and a $7 million settlement for a man who was struck by a car while riding his bicycle.

-As we do with every case, our Orange County brain injury lawyers take great care when preparing and valuing brain injury cases.
+As we do with every case, our team of brain injury attorneys in Orange County brings expertise in personal injury law and handles every case involving traumatic injuries with the utmost care.
 Our lawyers understand the devastating effects that TBI has on the victims and their families.
 Without sufficient compensation from the negligent party, TBI victims cannot afford the extensive medical treatment and long-term care they need.
 The firm works with doctors, economists, and life-care planners to evaluate evidence and calculate the victim’s past, present, and future losses.
-Contact our office for an initial consultation at (714) 241-4444 or fill out a contact form to learn how we may help you recover the compensation you need.
+Contact our office for an initial consultation at 714-241-4444 or fill out a contact form to learn how we may help you recover the compensation you need.